glFusion/agenda/README.md

 **Day View :: Time Format**

 Determines the time-text that will be displayed on each event.
 For example, 'hh:mm a' will display 12:25 am.
-See PHP date() formats for details on different formats.formats</a> for details on different formats.
+See PHP date() formats for details on different formats.

 **Day View :: Display Event Time**